SophieDufrane/celebrateit-platform/README.md

 I’m also grateful to the **Code Institute** tutor team and the Slack community for being a constant source of help, especially during the long debugging sessions when nothing seemed to work and I needed a second (or third) pair of eyes.

 Finally, a heartfelt thank you to my husband, whose steady encouragement and patience carried me through the most frustrating days of bugs, rebuilds, and unexpected errors.
 This project wouldn’t have made it to the finish line without his support.

+A special shoutout as well to my sister (aka "Magic Lulu") for thoroughly testing the app and providing both hilarious and insightful feedback.
+Her recognition/nomination/comments — while slightly unconventional — helped improve the UX and confirmed that the app could spark joy, even in testing mode!